-You might have some slight bleeding in the food pipe.
+You might have some slight bleeding in the oesophagus.
 It might give you a metallic taste in your mouth.
 This usually gets better over a few days.

-Your nurse will give you mouthwashes.
-Tell them if you cough up blood.
+Tell your nurse or doctor if you cough up blood.

 Tell your nurse or doctor if you feel ill or have a temperature.
 You have antibiotics either as tablets or injections into your bloodstream if you get an infection.